AntonBrekke/AST5220/README.md

 ## Abstract
 > Paste abstract.

+This project was done during the course AST5220 at ITA University of Oslo, by the help of templates found at [this GitHub](https://github.com/HAWinther/AST5220-Cosmology/tree/master).

 Compile files by typing "make cmb" in the terminal while being in the same folder as the Makefile.
 Run file in main folder by typing "./cmb" in terminal.
 To run the project, you would have to install Gnu Scientific Library (GSL) (see how below).